Hutchinson Regional Airport feeling the pinch of COVID-19

 “And when people aren’t flying in and buying fuel then it actually hurts our budget.
 So it’s a little tougher to make ends meet,” said Miller.

-Less traffic also means airport vendors like the on site restaurant and aircraft maintenance companies are struggling.
-60 percent of the airport’s budget is sustained by the revenue from their lease agreements.
+Less traffic also means airport vendors like the on-site restaurant and aircraft maintenance companies are struggling.
+Sixty percent of the airport’s budget is sustained by the revenue from their lease agreements.

 The ripple effects could trickle into the local economy.
 Since 2017, Miller said the airport had an economic impact of just under $20 million.

-“If this goes on for a long time then yea the economic impact could be substantial for a community the size of Hutchinson.
-If we’re able to keep going and things get back to normal in the next couple of months we’ll probably be alright with minimal impact,”
+“If this goes on for a long time, then the economic impact could be substantial for a community the size of Hutchinson.
+If we’re able to keep going and things get back to normal in the next couple of months we’ll probably be alright with minimal impact,” said Miller.

-An economic impact that could be replicated in other airport communities in Kansas.
+An economic impact that could be replicated in other Kansas communities with airports.
 According to the Alliance for Aviation Across America, in Kansas, public airports support more than $9 billion in economic activity annually and support nearly 34,000 jobs.

 The Hutchinson Regional airport has put many house projects and minor maintenance on hold for now to conserve funds.